April 21 – May 27, 2021

 Shapes considers how geometric abstraction operates within contemporary painting, drawing and sculpture.
 Whether the delineated shapes function independently or referentially, the artists included in Shapes remind viewers to look closely at the forms in the world around them.

-Shapes will run at Alexander Berggruen (1018 Madison Avenue, Floor 3) from April 21-May 27, 2021.
+Shapes ran at Alexander Berggruen (1018 Madison Avenue, Floor 3) from April 21-May 27, 2021.
 The exhibition’s preview is available upon request.
 For all inquiries, please feel free to contact the gallery at firstname.lastname@example.org.

 (1) Ellsworth Kelly, Ellsworth Kelly: Recent Paintings and Sculptures, exh. cat., New York, 1979, p.
 7.